MOTUS DOT Registration System Explained

 MOTUS strengthens FMCSA’s ability to monitor insurance and bond compliance.
 When required filings lapse, enforcement actions may occur more quickly than under prior systems.

-The filing process itself does not change, but the margin for error is smaller due to real-time monitoring and faster system response.
+The underlying requirements do not change, but the margin for error is smaller due to real-time monitoring and faster system response.

 Biennial Updates and Ongoing Compliance